PolinaKhristenko/Concert-club/README.md

-# React based website for a social media
+# React based website for a social media using Redux

 ## Main screen: